Table of contents: Gasoline consumption ↓ Injection ↓

 Gasoline consumption

-Audi's high-tech engines also get a little help from electronics «curb thirst» engine.
-At cruising speed, the Audi can get by on 8.5 liters per 100 km.
+High-tech Audi engines are also helped by electronics to "curb the thirst" of the engine a little.
+At cruising speed, the Audi can get by with 8.5 liters per 100 km.
 On the other hand, it will not be a problem to increase fuel consumption to more than 12 liters per 100 km.

 Injection

-The six-cylinder engine with a displacement of 2.8 liters is equipped with an MPI injection system.
-The abbreviation MPI hides the abbreviation of the English name Multi Point Injection - multi-point injection.
-(The hallmark of the MPI injection system is the fresh air flow meter in the air intake hose at the rear right in the engine compartment.)
+The six-cylinder engine with a working volume of 2.8 liters has an MPI injection system.
+The abbreviation MPI hides the abbreviation of the English name Multi Point Injection.
+(The identification feature of the MPI injection system is the fresh air flow meter in the air intake hose at the rear right in the engine compartment.)

-A distinctive feature of these two systems is the way to measure the amount (or mass) intake air:
+The distinguishing feature of these two systems is the method of measuring the amount (or mass) of air sucked in:

-- MPI does this with a hot-wire air mass meter.
+- MPI does this by using a hot wire air flow meter.

-- The MPFI uses an intake manifold air pressure sensor for this purpose (built into the control unit and connected by a hose to the intake manifold), as well as the intake air temperature sensor (in the intake manifold).
+- In MPFI, an intake manifold air pressure sensor is used for this purpose (built into the control unit and connected by a hose to the intake manifold), and also the intake air temperature sensor (in the intake manifold).